-- Start-up Ceost
+- Start-up Cost

-- No-load Ceost
+- No-Load Cost

 - Incremental costs (energy cost per segment of output range)

 Production costs have a direct impact on which units are scheduled by PJM.
 In general, generation will be scheduled to achieve the lowest possible overall costs to the system.